NaaVRE/.github/profile/README.md

 ## NaaVRE - Notebook as a Virtual Research Environment

 > [!IMPORTANT]
-> We are currently reworking the NaaVRE architecture, migrating code from monolytic repositories in the [QCDIS org](https://github.com/orgs/QCDIS/) to fine-grained repositories on the [NaaVRE org](https://github.com/NaaVRE/).
+> We are currently reworking the NaaVRE architecture, migrating code from monolithic repositories in the [QCDIS org](https://github.com/orgs/QCDIS/) to fine-grained repositories on the [NaaVRE org](https://github.com/NaaVRE/).

 NaaVRE is built by LifeWatch ERIC VLIC and the QCDIS team at the University of Amsterdam.
 To learn more, visit https://naavre.net.